site.btaUPDATED Health Minister Orders Urgent Inspections on Energy Powder Sales

 Health Ministry's building in downtown Sofia on April 17, 2024 (BTA Photo/Martina Hristova)

-Health Minister Galya Kondeva has ordered Regional Health Inspectorates to urgently investigate physical locations suspected of distributing the substance known as "energy sniff", the Health Ministry said on Thursday.
-Inspections will be carried out in cooperation with representatives from the Consumer Protection Commission.
+Caretaker Health Minister Galya Kondeva has ordered Regional Health Inspectorates (RHI) to urgently investigate physical locations suspected of distributing the substance known as "energy sniff", the Health Ministry said on Thursday.
+Inspections will be carried out in cooperation with representatives from the Commission for Consumer Protection (CCP).

 Health Ministry experts conducted a comprehensive review of remote sales locations, compiled a list for subsequent inspections, and will share the relevant information with the appropriate regulatory authorities.